-The assigned values were those used by McCune; the choice of clauses for list(hot) was based on the usual rule of including simple clauses.
+The assigned values were those used by McCune; the choice of clauses for list(hot) was based on the usual and perhaps uninspired rule of including simple clauses.
 The resonators were the correspondents of the deduced steps of McCune's 119-step proof.

-In 115 CPU-seconds with retention of clause (12600), OTTER completed a proof of length 103.
+In 115 CPU-seconds with retention of clause (12600), OTTER completed a proof of length 103 and level 21.
 As is so typical in view of my interest in the hot list strategy, the experiment was then repeated with but one change: The heat parameter was assigned the value 2 rather than 1.
-In 206 CPU-seconds with retention of clause (18556), a 91-step proof was completed.
-Then, following the iterative aspects of the approach, the next experiment mirrored the preceding, except that I used as resonators those corresponding to 87 positive deduced steps of the 91-step proof.
-In 192 CPU-seconds with retention of clause (22114), OTTER completed a 63-step proof, a reduction in proof length that was (for me) indeed unexpected.
-(As I recall, further resonator replacement, unfortunately, led nowhere.)
-Then, as called for if one is curious about how well the cited tendencies hold, a slight variant of the experiment was conducted, in which the value 1 (instead of 2) was assigned to the heat parameter.
-In 48 CPU-seconds with retention of clause (9397), a 118-step proof was found.
+In 206 CPU-seconds with retention of clause (18556), a 91-step proof was completed, one of level 26.
+Then, following the iterative aspects of the approach, the next experiment mirrored the preceding with one exception: New resonators were used, those corresponding to 87 positive deduced steps of the 91-step proof produced during the preceding experiment.
+In 192 CPU-seconds with retention of clause (22114), OTTER completed a 63-step proof of level 12, a reduction in proof length that was (for me) indeed unexpected.
+Then, a slight variant of the experiment was conducted, in which the value 1 (instead of 2) was assigned to the heat parameter.
+In 48 CPU-seconds with retention of clause (9397), a 118-step proof was found, one of level 27.

-The last two cited results together provide a nice illustration of why a practical algorithm for finding shorter proofs would be difficult to produce-perhaps even out of reach-and they also provide some insight into why the methodology presented in this article was formulated.
+The last two cited results together provide a nice illustration of why an algorithm for finding shorter proofs would be difficult to produce, and they also provide some insight into why the methodology presented in this technical report was formulated.
 Specifically, although many experiments suggest that assigning the value 1 to the (input) heat parameter (when the hot list strategy is in use) is the most effective assignment, here one witnesses a far better result obtained with an assignment of the value 2.
-Again one sees that strategies and parameters exhibit tendencies only, rather than obey hard and fast rules.

 At the same time the first of the two items (the 63-step proof) suggests that an even more elegant proof might be obtainable if one were to conduct a quite extensive set of experiments.
 Such a set of experiments would involve assigning a small time limit for each run and simply trying numerous combinations of option choices and parameter assignments, still emphasizing the methodology that proved so successful with the theorem DUAL-BA-3.
 One can easily feel impatience at the prospect of having to set up one experiment after another, even though the use of OTTER is often so rewarding and even though the modifications in each case take little actual time.
-McCune again came to the rescue: With shell scripts, he wrote a program, super-loop, that systematically and sequentially sets up and runs experiments that focus on combinations of a variety of user-chosen options and assignments.
+McCune again came to the rescue: He wrote a program, super-loop, that systematically and sequentially sets up and runs experiments that focus on combinations of a variety of user-chosen options and assignments.
 To use super-loop, one attaches to the end of the designated input file a set of commands of the following type.